 Ways to prolong the life of your septic system

 1-repair any leaking faucets or toilets so no unnecessary water is introduced into the drain field.

 2-Try to limit the amount of water used at one time for example doing one load of laundry a day is better than doing seven loads of laundry in one night.

-3-Avoid putting harsh chemicals into your system such as acids, or paint, or paint thinners, as these products can inhibit the ability of the waste consuming microbes to consume the solids.
+3-Avoid putting harsh chemicals into your systems such as acids, or paint, or paint thinners, as these products can inhibit the ability of the waste consuming microbes to consume the solids.

-5-Do not plant trees or shrubs on you drain field as the roots can damage the field.
+5-Do does not plant trees or shrubs on your drain field as the roots can damage the field.

 8-Do not put large amounts of water into your tank all at once for instance do not drain a hot tub into the tank as it will push the solids into the drain field and will plug it up.

 9-Be cautious about drain cleaning chemicals use only environmentally friendly products such as a product called BIO-ONE. (link to Bio-One’s Website here)This product introduces friendly bacteria into the system which helps to eliminate greasy slime build-up.
 This can be used on a regular basis as a preventative measure or in the event of a clogged line.